Lima Memorial Health System Logo

 Drugs That Lower Androgen Levels

 The most common treatment is to take drugs that lower the amount of androgens made by the testicles.
-They are called luteinizing hormone-releasing hormone (LH-RH) analogs (injections) and anti-androgens (oral tablets).
+One class of these drugs are luteinizing hormone-releasing hormone (LH-RH) analogs (injections).
 These drugs lower androgen levels just as well as surgery does.
-This type of treatment is sometimes called "chemical castration."
+They are usually given with anti-androgens (oral tablets).
+This type of treatment is called androgen deprivation therapy or sometimes called "chemical castration."

-Men who receive androgen deprivation therapy should have follow-up exams with the doctor prescribing the drugs:
+Men who receive androgen deprivation therapy should have follow-up exams with the health care provider prescribing the drugs:

 • Within 3 to 6 months after starting therapy